scikit-hep/pyhf/docs/intro.rst

 This package introduces an updated form of the specification based on the ubiquitous plain-text JSON format and its schema-language *JSON Schema*.
-Described in more detail in <TODO>, this schema fully specifies both structure and necessary constrained data in a single document and thus is implementation independent.
+Described in more detail in :ref:`sec:likelihood`, this schema fully specifies both structure and necessary constrained data in a single document and thus is implementation independent.